UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ### **3.2 Quests (QS)**

 - **Starting a Quest:**
-  - **Select an Activity:** Choose an activity to form the basis of the quest.
+  - **Select an Activity:** Choose an activity from your list to form the basis of the quest.
   - **Determine Start Date:** Decide when the quest begins—today (only for quests longer than one day), tomorrow, or the day after.
   - **Determine Duration:** Decide the quest's duration in days, based on your goals and available CP.
   - **Calculate Cost:** `Quest Cost = Activity Difficulty × Quest Duration`.
   - **Pledge CP:** Pledge CP equal to the quest's cost to initiate it.
   - **Overlap Restrictions:** No overlapping quests for the same activity are allowed.
 - **Todos and Completion:**
-  - **Daily Commitment:** Complete the activity's required amount each day.
+  - **Daily Commitment:** Complete the activity's specific amount each day as defined when the activity was created.
   - **Verification:** Honestly confirm completion of each todo.
   - **Per Todo CP Rewards:** Gain CP upon completing each todo, calculated as `floor(√n)`, where `n` is the current consecutive day count within the quest and any unbroken sequence of quests for the same activity (excluding days from inertia).
   - **Maximum Reward per Todo:** Capped by the activity's difficulty at the time the quest is taken.